ashutoshmjain/gita/src/mathuraChap11.md

 >
 > Sakhyanme Mayoshthah

-Oh friend we are taking seven steps together.
+O friend we are taking seven steps together.

 Having gotten the taste of your company, I am enchanted with the magic of your companionship.